orenstein-lab/OrensteinLab_git/README.md

 	OrentsteinLab_git/
 	  - /control - folder for storing lowest level files and folders which handle reading and writing to various instruments and motors
 	  - measurement.py - file containing routines used frequently during experiments.
 For code to be recyclable, functions here should, as much as possible, be written so as to treat motors and instruments abstractly as opposed to directly referencing files in /control.
 This takes some effort but is worthwhile in the long run, and underlies the power of this package.
-	  - *motor_dict.py - file defining the important motor_dict, instrument_dict, and meta_motors objects, which link abstract motors ('x', 'y', temp', etc...) to specific hardware whose interface is defined in /control.
+	  - *MOTOR_DICT.py - file defining the important MOTOR_DICT, INSTRUMENT_DICT, and META_MOTORS objects, which link abstract motors ('x', 'y', temp', etc...) to specific hardware whose interface is defined in /control.
 In general this is different for each cryostat and is easy to modify
 	  - *configuration.py - file containing config_dict, which holds configuration information that is specific to each system
 	  - /users - folder containing folders for each user to write their own scripts and functions, a sandbox of sorts

 	  * not tracked by git so that each system can have its own copy

 The philosophy behind this structure is that the same set of routines in `measurement.py` can be used throughout the lab regardless of the specific hardware used at a given cryostat.
-To accomplish this, high-level functions in `measurement.py` are written to handle abstracted `motors` and `instruments`, which are linked to concrete low-level hardware functions in `/control` through the `motor_dict`.
+To accomplish this, high-level functions in `measurement.py` are written to handle abstracted `motors` and `instruments`, which are linked to concrete low-level hardware functions in `/control` through the `MOTOR_DICT`.
 All datafiles are generate within the folder of the script that runs this pacakge.

-A distinction is made between abstracted `motors` and `instruments` in the `motor_dict`. `motors` are equipment that have a `move` and `read` function, for example a temperature controller. `instruments` have only a `read` function, which can return a large stream of labeled measurements.
+A distinction is made between abstracted `motors` and `instruments` in the `MOTOR_DICT`. `motors` are equipment that have a `move` and `read` function, for example a temperature controller. `instruments` have only a `read` function, which can return a large stream of labeled measurements.
 The whole point of abstracting low-level control and high-level functionality is that the user can easily and quickly define abstracted `motors` and `instruments` at will.
 A single piece of physical hardware equipment can be both a `motor` and and `instrument`; for example, a Zurich lock-in amplifier might be a treated as an `instrument` when it comes to reading the output of a measurement, but a `motor` can be defined to control AUX-OUT, or change the oscillator frequency, etc.

 In addition, users are encouraged to come up with their own abstracted `motors` and write more complex low-level functions to achieve them.
 For example, in `/control/newport.py` there are motors defined as `corotateaxes12`, which coordinate motion of two Newport axes as a single motor, and enbles treating corotation birefringence measurements as an abstract `motor`.

-Each different peice of equipment thus must have its own low-level file in `/control`, which defines all low-level actions and also wrapper functions or other kinds of primary abstractions that are then used in `motor_dict`.
+Each different peice of equipment thus must have its own low-level file in `/control`, which defines all low-level actions and also wrapper functions or other kinds of primary abstractions that are then used in `MOTOR_DICT`.
 Sometimes it can be okay to group various equipment which differ only slightly (for example, different versions of Newport controllers or Lakeshore controllers) under a single file, however care must be taken to ensure that the specific hardware in the system is easy to specify.
 For example, an entry for the type of Newport controller might be added to the `configuration.py` file.

 Below is a quick example of what a script might look like that uses this package to take a multidimensional map and generate data.
 See below for explanations of some of the most useful routines in `measurement.py`